StatStud/techblog/content/posts/the-linux-command-line.md

     caption: ""
 ---

+# Introduction

+This is my personal review of the book "The Linux Command Line" by William Shotts.
+I provide the table of contents, and provide summaries on chapters that I personally found interesting.

 # Table of Contents
 ## Part 1: Learning the Shell
 ### Chapter 1: What is the shell?